Lichtenfelder's gecko

-Geographic range
+Geographic range and taxonomy

 G. lichtenfelderi is found in southern China (including Hainan) and Vietnam.
-However, IUCN considers Chinese populations as belonging to other species.
+However, the IUCN considers Chinese populations as belonging to other species.

 Etymology

 The specific name, lichtenfelderi, is in honor of engineer Charles Lichtenfelder, who collected the type specimen.

 Description

-Goniurosaurus lichtenfelderi is basically purple in colour.
+G. lichtenfelderi is basically purple in colour.
 It is crossbanded by five thick yellow stripes, which are edged on either side by black bands of equal width.
 This pattern is the same along its tail, with the yellow changing to white in the central bands.
 The top of the head of this gecko is brown.
 The body shape of this species is very similar to that of the leopard gecko, Eublepharis macularius.

+Habitat

+The preferred natural habitat of G. lichtenfelderi is near streams in forest, at altitudes of 100–600 m.